Calendar

 This course will spread out over the course of the year.
 Each month introduces a new book that you may not have heard of but that your heroine might well have read!
 We’ll be looking at some famed reads and some that are less well-known today in order to explore what women were writing and reading in the Georgian and Regency Periods.

-How to Publish Your Regency Novel How to Publish Your Regency Novel
+The Wedding Cake Approach to Marketing Your Regency Novel The Wedding Cake Approach to Marketing Your Regency Novel

 Event Accessibility